OpenEvalProject/evals/manuscripts/elife-97229/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0155zta11 Department of Surgery, Larner College of Medicine, University of Vermont Burlington United States
+1. Department of Surgery, Larner College of Medicine, University of Vermont Burlington United States ([ROR:0155zta11](https://ror.org/0155zta11))
-2. https://ror.org/0155zta11 Department of Pathology and Laboratory Medicine, Larner College of Medicine, University of Vermont Medical Center Burlington United States
+2. Department of Pathology and Laboratory Medicine, Larner College of Medicine, University of Vermont Medical Center Burlington United States ([ROR:0155zta11](https://ror.org/0155zta11))

 † Corresponding author

 ## Abstract

 During thymic development, most γδ T cells acquire innate-like characteristics that are critical for their function in tumor surveillance, infectious disease, and tissue repair.
 The mechanisms, however, that regulate γδ T cell developmental programming remain unclear.
 Recently, we demonstrated that the SLAM/SAP signaling pathway regulates the development and function of multiple innate-like γδ T cell subsets.
 Here, we used a single-cell proteogenomics approach to identify SAP-dependent developmental checkpoints and to define the SAP-dependent γδ TCR repertoire in mice.
-SAP deficiency resulted in both a significant loss of an immature Gzma + Blk γδT17 precursor population and a significant increase in + Etv5 + Tox2 + Cd4 thymic γδ T cells.
+SAP deficiency resulted in both a significant loss of an immature Gzma+Blk+Etv5+Tox2+ γδT17 precursor population and a significant increase in Cd4+Cd8+Rorc+Ptcra+Rag1+ thymic γδ T cells.
 SAP-dependent diversion of embryonic day 17 thymic γδ T cell clonotypes into the αβ T cell developmental pathway was associated with a decreased frequency of mature clonotypes in neonatal thymus, and an altered γδ TCR repertoire in the periphery.
 Finally, we identify TRGV4/TRAV13-4(DV7)-expressing T cells as a novel, SAP-dependent Vγ4 γδT1 subset.
-Together, the data support a model in which SAP-dependent γδ/αβ T cell lineage commitment regulates γδ T cell developmental programming and shapes the γδ TCR repertoire. + Cd8 + Rorc + Ptcra + Rag1 +
+Together, the data support a model in which SAP-dependent γδ/αβ T cell lineage commitment regulates γδ T cell developmental programming and shapes the γδ TCR repertoire.

 ## Introduction